Syro-Malabar Cathedral of St Alphonsa, Preston

 Since January 2015, the church has been used as a cathedral for the Syro-Malabar Catholic Church.
 In 2016 Pope Francis raised the status of the church to that of cathedral and appointed Monsignor Joseph (Benny Mathew) Srampickal as the first bishop.

 History

 Foundation

-Prior to the Catholic Emancipation Act of 1829 the first legal Roman Catholic churches were built in a simple style similar to that used for Non-Conformist chapels and often incorporated the priest's house.
+Prior to the Catholic Emancipation Act 1829 the first legal Roman Catholic churches were built in a simple style similar to that used for Non-Conformist chapels and often incorporated the priest's house.
 The church was originally a Jesuit foundation.

 Building

 St Ignatius is one of the earliest examples of a Gothic style in the city of Preston.
 Work on the church started in 1833.
 The architect was Joseph John Scoles, who also designed the Church of the Immaculate Conception, Farm Street, in London and the Church of Saint Francis Xavier, Liverpool for the Society of Jesus.

 St Ignatius is one of the oldest surviving Roman Catholic church buildings in the city, and the architectural historian Sir Nicholas Pevsner declared it to be of national interest along with the sister Preston church of St Walburge.
 He said that it was an unusually planned Roman Catholic complex for this date.